sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/06 - Beware The Wanderer/03 - Alex's Warning.md

 "I suppose it *is* a coastal town... if the coast was in all directions."
 Cookie chuckled.
 "I've lived here all my life, and you're right.
 It was certainly much more lively and pretty before the Mafia arrived, but it's still retained some of its old charm in places.
 There's no place quite like this on the planet."

-...
+"Real shame, that."
+Alex sighed. "'Tis what it is, I suppose.
+I'm hoping to move on soon.
+Love the place, but... yeah, the hospitality has left something to be desired."

+Cookie nodded.
+This 'Alex' person the others were so concerned about seemed relatively fine... she wondered what they saw in her, that she hadn't yet.

 "Listen, Alex, dear."
 Cooking Cat leaned in.
+"Let me cut to the chase.
+I'm aware that you're an alien of some kind."

+Alex flinched.
+"I, uh, I mean-"

-"I'm not entirely sure what's going on, but I think you should know...
-I've been privy to some recent discussions and... you've picked up the attention of some... fairly powerful people on this planet.
-I would be *very* careful over the next few days, lest you end up on the wrong side of a contract or blade."
+"I think you should know...
+I've been privy to some recent discussions and, I'm not sure where you've come from but... you've picked up the attention of some... fairly powerful people on this planet.
+I would be *very* careful over the next few days where you travel and who you meet, lest you end up on the wrong side of a contract or blade."

 Alex blinked.
 Powerful people?
 Contracts?
 Blades?
 What did Snatcher or the Conductor want with them?
 "Uh... what did I allegedly do?"